iturdikulov/notes/Python_type_hints.md

 print(get_items("a", 1, 1.0, True, b"b"))
 ```

-There are some data structures that can contain other values, like `dict`,
-`list`, `set` and `tuple`.
-And the internal values can have their own type too
-(`list(int)`).
-These types that have internal types are called =="generic"==
+There are some data-structures that can contain other values, like `dict`, `list`, `set` and `tuple`.
+And the internal values can have their own type too (`list(int)`).
+These types that have internal types are called =="generic"== types.
-types.
 And it's possible to declare them, with optional internal types.

-Python standard module `typing` provide runtime support for these type hints,
-but newer Python version can make this obsolete.
+Python standard module `typing` provide runtime support for these type hints, but newer Python version can make this obsolete.

-As Python advances, **newer versions** come with improved support for these type
-annotations and in many cases you won't even need to import and use the `typing`
-module to declare the type annotations.
+As Python advances, **newer versions** come with improved support for these type annotations and in many cases you won't even need to import and use the `typing` module to declare the type annotations.

 ### List and tuples type hints

 We can declare variable type as list of integers with following syntax:
 <br class="f">
 `variable_name: list[str]`, in the brackets are type parameters.
-Usage in the
+Usage in the function:
-function:
 ```python
 def process_items(items: list[str]):  # each list sequence item is a string
     for item in items: